 Like all polyester based fabrics, they shed microplastics when washed.
 Our shells need to be made of polyester with a laminate to keep them waterproof but we can do better by offering natural fibre inserts.

 No only do our bamboo inserts absorb more, they are less prone to compression leaks - very common with babies!

 We've also increased the end size of our bamboo terry inserts so you get more absorbency where it matters!

 I am getting leaks, what's going on?

 Leaks can be cause by multiple different things.
 Below are a few hints that might help, otherwise feel free to email us or pop onto Facebook/Instagram with some photos so we can help.

 First, check that clothing hasn't gotten caught up in the underwear line.
 This is a common cause as bodysuits are great at wicking.

 Thirdly, microfiber can compress like a wet sponge when fully soaked.
 Microfiber wicks pee away quickly and the bamboo insert behind is designed to hold the extra.
 However, if both are fully soaked front to back within 1-2hrs, this indicates baby is likely to need to use more bamboo.
 You can either swap out your microfiber for a bamboo booster, or get additional bamboo inserts (small or standard size).
-If you purchased our full set, combine the small and standard bamboo inserts for 12 layers of absorbency!
+If you purchased both inserts, combine the small and standard size bamboo for 12 layers of absorbency!